 Reading and Writing:

-This year, we have the privilege to pilot a new program: Wit and Wisdom.
+Wit and Wisdom is the Grade 4 ELA Program.
 Every text that we use is authentic literature.
 We will use these texts to learn reading, writing, speaking, listening, grammar and vocabulary.
 Students will read books they love and build knowledge of important topics and master literacy skills.

 Four modules will be covered this year: